You are listening to the Sean Hannity Radio Show podcast.

 It's all there, Sean, and it's never changed.

-The I the fact is he wanted to make sure a couple things happened last week.
+The fact is, he wanted to make sure a couple things happened last week.

 One is that the aid and assistance get to those hurricane victims as soon as possible, and that's before Irma hit.

-Number two, uh that he wanted to he wanted to make sure that we had that he has room in the legislative agenda to get things done between now and December when that when the three month CR would run out.
+Number two, that he wanted to make sure that he has room on the legislative agenda to get things done between now and December, when the three-month CR would run out.

-And those who want to negotiate for a longer one have a have more time now to make their case.
+And those who want to negotiate for a longer one have more time now to make their case.

 Those who want to get rid of the debt ceiling have more time now to make their case.